Ecwid/ecwid-api-docs/includes/_jsapi.md

 ### Product Object

-Product object represents details of a specific product in cart
+Product object represents details of a specific product in cart.

+Subscribe to the `Ecwid.OnAPILoaded` [JS API event](https://developers.ecwid.com/api-documentation/subscribe-to-events#ecwid-onapiloaded) to ensure availability of this function.

 > Get product name and SKU in cart example